Current particulate AQI values in the Grand Valley

 About Citizens for Clean Air

-Our Vision: A Western Slope where responsible citizens work with government agencies, non-profits, and the private sector to promote clean air as it affects public health.
+Our Vision: A Western Slope where citizens work with government agencies, non-profits, and the private sector to promote clean air.

-Our Mission: To research the causes of Western Slope air pollution and promote improvement of air quality in Mesa County through grassroots involvement with local, state, and federal efforts to mitigate the effects of known air pollutants on humans, agriculture, and the environment.
+Our Mission: To research and reduce air pollution and promote improvement of air quality in Mesa County and the Western Slope through grassroots involvement with local, state, and federal efforts.